mjambon/blog/src/2014-12-31-intelligence-precedes-machines.md

 The question is not whether evolution can result in an intelligent system, but how fast.

-We need a system that can modify its presumably large code in ways that require a quasi-constant amount of time to develop each new feature.
+We need a system that can modify its presumably large code base in ways that require a quasi-constant amount of time to develop each new feature.
-In other words, the program need to be structured such that the programmer knows how to find the few parts of the program to modify and how to modify them so as to guarantee a constant chance of success.
+In other words, the program needs to be structured such that the programmer knows how to find the few parts of the program to modify and how to modify them so as to guarantee a constant chance of success.
 An example of goals, for a human programmer of some interactive